OCC approves monthly charge for ONG customers to pay for February 2021 winter storm

-Oklahoma Corporation Commission on Tuesday approved a plan that would have Oklahoma Natural Gas customers pay for the costs ONG incurred during the February 2021 winter storm.
+OKLAHOMA CITY — Oklahoma Corporation Commission on Tuesday, Jan.
+25, 2022, approved a plan that would have Oklahoma Natural Gas customers pay for the costs ONG incurred during the February 2021 winter storm.

 The prolonged cold spell, which resulted in equipment freezing and usage climbing, saw natural gas prices skyrocket from $2 to $3 per thousand cubic feet to almost $1,200.
 As a result, ONG racked up $1.37 billion in added costs by buying natural gas on the spot market.